 Confidentiality.
-In connection with the provision of the Services, Enron Canada and Customer (each in its capacity as a provider of Confidential Information (as defined below), a “Protected Party”) will provide the other party (each in its capacity as a provider of Confidential Information, a “Protecting Party”) with information about the Protected Party and its business which is confidential or proprietary to the Protected Party or otherwise generally not available to the public (the “Confidential Information”).
+In connection with the provision of the Services, ENA Upstream and Customer (each in its capacity as a provider of Confidential Information (as defined below), a “Protected Party”) will provide the other party (each in its capacity as a provider of Confidential Information, a “Protecting Party”) with information about the Protected Party and its business which is confidential or proprietary to the Protected Party or otherwise generally not available to the public (the “Confidential Information”).
 The term “Confidential Information” shall not include any such information (a) as is or may become generally available to the public without breach of this Agreement, (b) previously known to the Protecting Party at the time of disclosure or acquired from a source other than the Protected Party without restriction on disclosure imposed on the Protecting Party by such source, or (c) required to be disclosed by the Protecting Party in order to comply with any applicable law, order, regulation, or ruling, provided that, the Protected Party shall first be given, to the extent available pursuant to such applicable law, order, regulation or ruling, an opportunity to prevent or restrict the scope of any such disclosure.

 The Protecting Party will not disclose the Confidential Information furnished to it pursuant to this Agreement without the prior written consent of the Protected Party (other than to the Protecting Party’s employees (including directors and officers), representatives, lenders, counsel, advisors, and affiliates and those of its affiliates who have a need to know, if any, and who have agreed in writing or by virtue of the terms of their employment, engagement or retainer to keep the Confidential Information protected and in confidence to the same extent as required by this Agreement (collectively, “Representatives”)).
 The Protecting Party and its Representatives will not use the Confidential Information other than in connection with the provisions of this Agreement.